totvs/oe-coverage/README.md

 falar sobre a estrutura do arquivo de profiler
 ...
 ### Generating Profiler
 Configuration Profiler parameters are held by ABL session.
-Some information on how to configure profiler session parameters can be obtained [here](https://knowledgebase.progress.com/articles/Article/P93997).
+Details of how to configure profiler session parameters can be obtained [here](https://knowledgebase.progress.com/articles/Article/P93997).
 Below is a simple example of profiler session parameters configuration:
 ```
 PROFILER:ENABLED = TRUE.
 PROFILER:DIRECTORY = "<path>".